Evve01/Linsl/README.md

 # Linsl

 Linsl &ndash; Linsl is not Scheme or Lisp &ndash; is a *very* simple Lisp/Scheme like language.
-It is currently technically functional and (should be) turing complete, although far from complete (or even really pleasant to use).
+It is currently technically functional and (should be) Turing complete, although far from complete (or even really pleasant to use).

 ## Usage